mentalisttraceur/c-tagged-union/README.md

-If a tagged union has been zeroed out, or has its tag set to zero, for example by `calloc`, `memset`, or setting `.unsafe.tag = 0` on it, it is "nil": it has no value and all of the getter functions for that union will safely return false.
-(The getters will safely return false for any tag value that does not match a union member, but the zero tag is specifically reserved for this purpose, so no valid member tag will ever have the value zero.)
+If a tagged union has been zeroed out, or has its tag set to zero, for example by `calloc`, `memset`, or setting `.unsafe.tag = 0` on it, it is "nil": it has no value.
+The zero tag is specifically reserved for this purpose: no member will ever be assigned tag value zero.

 Tag values are compile-time constant, non-zero, start at one for the first member of a union, and count up